christianjbrown/php-code-quality-scripts/README.md

 ### Using `php-cs-fixer` directly

-See `php-cs-fixer`'s own documentation, but to use these rule sets when fixing files, it's:
+See [PHP CS Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer)'s own documentation, but to use these rule sets when fixing files, it's:

 ```shell
 php-cs-fixer fix [files] --config vendor/christianjbrown/php-cs-fixer-rule-sets/[rule-set].php